IPL-UV/IPL-UV.github.io/content/people/alumni/jose_padron.md

   img: joseantonio.webp
 ---

-My PhD thesis was about developing a new family of anomaly change detection algorithms for remote sensing image processing and geoscience time series analysis.
+When I was at ISP, my PhD thesis focused on developing a new family of anomaly change detection algorithms for remote sensing image processing and geoscience time series analysis.